Master of Applied Neuromorphic Engineering (8124)

 The majority of the coursework subjects will be undertaken at Parramatta City - Hassall St campus, while the applied project and research project will be located at Penrith campus.

-One and a half years full-time or three years part-time.
+One and a half years full-time.
 Students may be required to travel between campuses to complete their subjects.

 Prospective students should visit the following websites for general enquiries about this program.